 Advance for Respiratory Care and Sleep Medicine Professionals

-Accreditation: The Respiratory Therapy program is accredited by the Commission on Accreditation for Respiratory Care.
+Accreditation: The Respiratory Therapy program is accredited by the Commission on Accreditation for Respiratory Care CoARC).
 To prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains of respiratory care practices as performed by registered respiratory therapists (RRTs).
-Upon completion of the Respiratory Therapy program you should have the skills and knowledge needed to sit for the CRTT (Certified Respiratory Therapy Technician) entry-level exam, and the RRT (Registered Respiratory Therapist) advanced exam, both administered by the National Board of Respiratory Care (NBRC).
-The exams listed are required for employment and licensure within the state of Iowa and the Respiratory Therapy profession.
+Upon completion of the Respiratory Therapy program, you should have the skills and knowledge needed for board exams; TMC (Therapist Multiple Choice) exam (entry level), WRRT and/or CSE exam(s) (Registered Respiratory Therapist).
+Exams are administered by the National Board of Respiratory Care (NBRC).
+Listed exams are required for employment, along with licensure to practice respiratory therapy.

 The Commission on Accreditation for Respiratory Care can be contacted at: